Materiality Topics

 Type of Impact : Positive

-• The Company is able to promote the economic, social and environmental development of the country.
+- Partners and customers develop innovations together with GGC, which leads to economic, social and environmental development of the country.

 Impact Level